-Increasing attention to the management of sustainability matters such as decarbonisation, enhancement of corporate governance, and the resolution of social issues in the Nomura Group's business makes it imperative that the Nomura Group continues to develop its policies and capabilities in these areas, and the Nomura Group acts responsibly toward its stakeholders including its shareholders, clients and society at large.
-Amid rapidly changing circumstances around sustainability, lack of sufficient focus on sustainability matters such as the environment or human rights may impede the Nomura Group's ability to support clients facing trends such as the just transition to the low carbon economy or other sustainability-related initiatives, and, may also adversely affect its reputation, results of operations and financial condition.
-Reputational risks also include the risk associated with over-stating Nomura Group's credentials, or not delivering on commitments it has made (also known as "greenwashing").
+In addition, increasing attention to the management of sustainability matters such as decarbonisation, enhancement of corporate governance, and the resolution of social issues in the Nomura Group's business makes it imperative that the Nomura Group continues to develop its policies and capabilities in these areas, and the Nomura Group acts responsibly toward its stakeholders including its shareholders, clients and society at large.
+However, amid rapidly changing circumstances around sustainability, there may be cases where it is deemed to lack sufficient focus on sustainability matters such as the environment or human rights in the Nomura Group's business activities, and the Nomura Group may not be able to provide sufficient support to clients facing trends such as the just transition to the low carbon economy or other sustainability-related information is insufficient, where it is unable to adequately respond to the strengthening of regulations and the diversification of policies, or where it is perceived as such, and where it is evaluated that the Nomura Group is not adequately fulfilling its social responsibilities.
+In such cases, there is a possibility that its reputation, results of operations and financial condition may be adversely affected.